-Mission Shakti : EC likely to decide on PM Modi's speech today
+Mission Shakti: EC likely to decide on PM Modi's speech today

 New Delhi, Mar 29: The Election Commission of India is likely to take a call on Prime Minister Narendra Modi's address to the nation on the success of Mission Shakti on Friday.